FAQ

 5. What about intoxicants?

-We believe in the appropriate ceremonial use of plant medicines and the like.
 Sobriety in daily life is admired and appreciated as “waking up” is part of what we’re all about.
-Occasional recreational use is fine, but keep out of public spaces.

 Yoga in the morning